Editor’s Note: This is an older post from 2011 that hasn’t been updated recently, but remains a fan favorite here at The Only Colors.

 The entire episode smacks of an arrogant attitude -- that if MSU is better than Michigan, Yale, and Cornell at a field of study, then something is wrong with the world.
 (Widder, 2005 pg 164)

 Professor is part of U of M sleeper cell (not really ... maybe), is sort of traitor to MSU

 W.J.
 Beal graduated with degrees from the University of Michigan and Harvard.
 He then proceeded to spend most of his career teaching botany at M.A.C. and generally did various cool-dude things, like setting up MSU's famous botanic garden, curating for our museum, and doing strong and important research in his field of study.
 He was also kind of a Benedict Arnold.
 (Widder 2005 pg 62)

 One day in 1914, he must have heard his activation code phrase, because he proposed (again!) that M.A.C. be rolled up into the Michigan system to "spare the university [of Michigan] from duplicating courses offered at M.A.C."
 (Widder 2005 pg 70-71)

-As nearly everyone, including the presidents of M.A.C. and U of M said "WTF guy?"
+Nearly everyone, including the presidents of M.A.C. and U of M, said, "WTF guy?"
 A member of the State Agriculture Board noted that Beal had probably confused the college's mission as promoting and producing agricultural scientists (like, well, Beal) and not training farmers.
 Both were probably wrong, as the college existed to train both, and its independence was key to doing so.
 The two colleges wisely shot down Beal's bizarre proposal.
 (Widder 2005 pg 71-72)